auraphp/Aura.Di/README.md

 ```

 We no longer need to set the value of `'db'` at instantiation time.
 Instead,
-the params for the parent `Model` class are automatically inherited by the
+the params for the `AbstractModel` class are automatically inherited by the
 child `BlogModel` and `WikiModel` classes, so the `'db'` constructor param for
 all `Model` classes automatically gets the `'database'` service.
 (We can
 override that at instantiation time if we like.)